cncf/wg-serverless/workflow/spec/spec.md

 Serverless orchestration can at times require manual steps/decisions to be made.
 While some work performed in a serverless workflow can be executed automatically, some decisions must involve manual steps (human decisions for example.
-Callback state allows you to explicitly model manual decision steps during workflow execution.
+Callback task allows you to explicitly model manual decision steps during workflow execution.

 The action property defines a function call which triggers an external activity/service.
-Once the action executes, the callback state will wait for a CloudEvent (defined via the eventRef property) which indicates the completion of the manual decision by the called service.
+Once the action executes, the Callback task will wait for a CloudEvent (defined via the eventRef property) which indicates the completion of the manual decision by the called service.

 Note that the called decision services is responsible for emitting the callback CloudEvent indicating the completion of the